 You have to be excited about the ancillary development that will surround the new arena, but there is a lot of opportunity for infill retail in and around downtown.

 What is downtown's greatest upcoming opportunity to better the downtown retail market?
-As to opportunities, capitalizing on the current momentum including Northwestern Mutual, 833, land or a building, building improvements, equipment purchases, environmental or safety compliance, demolition and more.
+As to opportunities, capitalizing on the current momentum including Northwestern Mutual, 833, Lakefront Gateway, Clybourn Corridor, Park East and residential construction.